CodeYourFuture/JavaScript-Core-2-Coursework-Week3/2-projects/1-todo-list/README.md

 More details for the implementation of this challenge can be found in `script.js`

+## InstallationToDos that we are no longer interested in doing.

+We also want to be able to add ToDos to the list using an input field and a button.
+When ToDos are created this way they should be added to the list with the 2 above buttons.

+More details for the implementation of this challenge can be found in `script.js`

 ## Installation

+To view the website, open index.html in a browser.

+## Example Solution

+A basic example of this can website can be found here

 To view the website, open index.html in a browser.